 The 21st Century Maritime Silk Road focuses on enhancing maritime trade routes and developing port infrastructure in Southeast Asia, Africa, and Europe.

-It’s difficult to harshly criticise because the net benefits heavily outweigh the downsides.
+It’s difficult to criticise because the net benefits heavily outweigh the downsides.
+And the best part is that the private sector (not the Chinese government) is playing a major role in the BRI development.

-- the initiative’s name is inspired by the ancient Silk Road, and
+• The initiative’s name is inspired by the ancient Silk Road.

 It comes with many benefits for emerging countries.